kyma-project/kyma/docs/service-mesh/docs/010-istio-patch.md

 >**NOTE:** You cannot skip applying the Istio patch in the Kyma installation process.

-To allow such an implementation, you must install Kyma without Istio.
+To allow such implementation, you must install Kyma without Istio.
 Read the **Installation with custom Istio deployment** document in the **Kyma** topic for more details.